Open all time

 What are the special eligibility conditions?

-- Only organizations can receive a recurring grant, for a maximum of three years.
+- Only organizations can receive a recurring grant, for a maximum of two years.

 - The collective or organization cannot submit a new application unless it has provided the requested reports by the applicable deadline.